jidongbsu/cs333/labs/dns/README.md

 ![alt text](lab-dns-attack-success-p1.png "attack success")
 ![alt text](lab-dns-attack-success-p2.png "attack success")

-6. stop the attack - press control-c on the Attacker VM's terminal.
-On Victim Client, run the dig command again and see cnn is still mapped to the IP address of fakenews.com, which proves that the cache is indeed poisoned.
+6. stop the attack - press control-c on the attacker VM's terminal.
+On victim client, run the dig command again and confirm that, even after the attack, www.cnn.com is still mapped to the IP address of fakenews.com, which proves that the cache is indeed poisoned, and thus the attack has a long last effect.

 ![alt text](lab-dns-attack-success-after-ctrl-c.png "attack still success")